tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 [](id:que5)
 ### How can I use an acceleration node outside the Chinese mainland for playback?
-CSS provides stable CDN cache nodes across Chinese mainland and around the world.
-If your end users are located outside the Chinese mainland, you can select **Global** or **Outside Chinese mainland** as the acceleration region when configuring a domain name in [Domain Management](https://console.cloud.tencent.com/live/domainmanage).
+CSS provides stable CDN nodes across the Chinese mainland and around the world.
+If your end users are located outside the Chinese mainland, you can select **Global** or **Outside Chinese mainland** for **Acceleration Region** when configuring domains in [Domain Management](https://console.cloud.tencent.com/live/domainmanage).

 [](id:que6)